-Computers should be used for every assignment in Academic Writing.
+Computers must be used for every assignment in Academic Writing.
 That way, students can more easily revise their work.
-By their sophomore year, because every student has been required to pass several modules on word-processing, power-point, and using a database, they come to your class with the ability to use these programs.
+By their sophomore year, because every student has been required to pass an IT module on word-processing and power-point, and they come to your class with the ability to use these programs.
 We also strongly urge you to get your students to utilize the spelling and grammar checks built into MS Word.
 In the former case, this might be done by giving them an extra point for perfect spelling in an assignment.